One of the basic tenants of a comprehensive data management strategy is an effective data archive.

 Archiving and Records Retention for Workplace by Facebook

-Aware by Wiretap was built by collaboration leaders for collaboration leaders.
+Aware was built by collaboration leaders for collaboration leaders.
 The platform seamlessly integrates with leading tools to give organizations the ability to safely, securely collaborate.

 Learn more about how Aware’s risk management suite can help your organization proactively build, manage and search an effective archive for your digital workplace.